GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

 ### Security concerns

 Forgot Password is a feature of oxTrust, the admin GUI for the Gluu Server.
 In most production deployments, oxTrust should **not** be accessible via the Internet.
-It's simply too powerful in the wrong hands.
-Under most circumstances we instead recommend following the [Forgot Password using SCIM tutorial](../tutorials/forgot-pw.md/).
+It's simply too powerful.
+Because so, under most circumstances we instead recommend following the [Forgot Password using SCIM tutorial](../tutorials/forgot-pw.md/).

 ## Prerequisites